This is a new website

 (Click the map above for a larger version.)

-There is pay and display parking close to the Museum on Broad Street, Mansfield Road and Blackhall Road.
-View fees and locations.
+For cars, there is pay-and-display parking close to the Museum in Broad Street, Mansfield Road and Blackhall Road.

 Take a look at the Oxfordshire County Council website to find out about on-street parking in Oxford.

 If you have special needs — or you are a carer for a visitor with additional needs — take a look at our Access Guide to the Museum.

 There are also Access Guides to all the University Galleries, Libraries and Museums on the University website.

 We’re here to help, so do get in touch with us if you need more information before planning your visit:

 Planning on visiting the Museum in a group once we re-open?
 Please book in advance!